 If you would like to submit an application for an emergency grant or loan for consideration, please complete the Board of Trustees Grant Application.

-The mission of the Episcopal Bishop of Oregon Foundation is to support the creation and development of healthy diocesan institutions, vital congregations and affiliated organizations in the Diocese of Oregon.
+The mission of the Episcopal Bishop of Oregon Foundation (EBOF) is to support the creation and development of healthy diocesan institutions, vital congregations and affiliated organizations in the Diocese of Oregon.
 We accomplish this by partnering financially with diocesan institutions, congregations, affiliated organizations in their efforts to create and develop faithful communities and organizations full of joyful leaders, formed in Christ offering sacramental hospitality with a clear mission in the world.

 The goal of the Foundation is to provide resources to all parts of the Diocese of Oregon so that the mission and ministry of the diocese can be enriched in the places where there is a recognized need for additional funding.
 The Foundation currently offers grants in the following general areas of interest:

 Church Grants: We seek to fund congregations and clusters of congregations so they may begin, grow or expand a program designed to enable congregations to live into the reign of God in new and interesting ways.
 Applications in this area will be primarily from diocesan congregations.